feedreader/pluto/html-template/README.md

-(in Perl with a first 1.0 release in 1999!) and the documentation here is mostly a copy from the original with some changes / adoptions for the ruby version.
+(in Perl with a first 1.0 release in 1999!) and the documentation here is mostly a copy from the original with some changes / adaptions for the ruby version.